-Humidity?
+Let's dive into why we have frizz in the first place.
+Is it humidity?
 Dehydration?
 Genetics?
 There’s likely a whole combination of factors contributing to your frizz, but the root cause is always the same: raised cuticles along the outer layer of the hair shaft.

-The cuticle layer, which forms the protective outermost layer of the hair shaft (aka your strands), is made up of scale-like protein segments that all overlap each other.
+The cuticle layer, which forms the protective outermost layer of the hair shaft (aka your strands), is made up of scale-like protein segments that overlap each other.
 When these get roughed-up and become raised, as opposed to laying flat and smooth, frizz happens.
 Now here comes the crucial part: The natural alignment of these scales differ between hair types, meaning that some of us are just naturally more prone to frizz.

 So why does humidity wreak such havoc?
 When your hair gets wet, the proteins in the cuticle layer reset to their natural alignment.
 So on a humid day when there’s plenty of moisture in the air, your strands are more likely to get caught in the cycle of sucking up the H2O, resetting their scales and air-drying that way—on repeat.

-“Also, be careful of the amount of shampoo you’re using and how often you’re washing your hair.
-Shampooing hair too often leaves it dull and dry, which causes frizz.
+“Also, be careful of the amount of shampoo you’re using and how often you’re washing your hair," Long suggests.
+"Shampooing hair too often leaves it dull and dry, which promotes frizz.
 I’d recommend only shampooing two to three times a week.
-Look for a shampoo with a low pH level to avoid breakage and frizziness.
+Look for a shampoo with a low pH level to avoid breakage and frizziness."

-Once you’ve got the washing game down, it’s all about how you play it with products and styling tools.
+Once you’ve got the washing game down, it’s all about how you play it up with products and styling tools.
 “Big players in the frizz-making field are too many chemicals and too much heat exposure,” notes Long.

-“Upgrading your blow-dryer is essential.
-If you’re constantly battling frizz, the DIY blow-dry often makes it worse.
-You want to be using an ionic technology device; ions produce a negative charge that compresses hair cuticles and locks out puff-inducing moisture, giving you a sleeker finish.
+According to Long, upgrading your blow-dryer is essential.
+"If you’re constantly battling frizz, the DIY blow-dry often makes it worse.
+You want to be using an ionic technology device; ions produce a negative charge that compresses hair cuticles and locks out puff-inducing moisture, giving you a sleeker finish."
 Don’t dry your hair in too much of a rush, either.
-The setting should be on a low heat, and I’d recommend using a diffuser for the best results.
+The setting should be on a low heat and if possible, opt for using a diffuser for the best results.

-“Remember that humidity causes frizz.
-Drying or styling your hair in a muggy bathroom full of condensation is just as bad as exposure to muggy weather.
-Style and dry your hair in your bedroom instead, or wait until the bathroom condensation has cleared.”
+Remember what we said about humidity before?
+We often refer to humid conditions when talking about the weather outside, but the same goes for indoors, too.
+"Drying or styling your hair in a muggy bathroom full of condensation is just as bad as exposure to muggy weather," Long says.
+"Style and dry your hair in your bedroom instead, or wait until the bathroom condensation has cleared.”

-Shop Byrdie's top frizz-fighting buys:
+Shop more of Byrdie's top frizz-fighting buys: